staxas/stock-update-mailer/README.md

 Also examine and remove demo data from data/rates/ data/user_data/owner and data/naming/names.

+You will need to create entries of the names and presentation order of your stocks in data/naming/names.
 When ordering stocks in data/naming/names, always use increments of 1 starting at 0 and never use the same number twice.

 Requires ssmtp to be installed and configured correctly